Who is AJ?

 Today, Sharp Relations is one of the UK’s leading PR & Communications agencies for food and drinks brands.
 The agency is multi-award-winning, offering big brand thinking for ambitious F&B businesses.
 The ever-growing team of talented creatives are passionate about great tasting, sustainable food and drink.
 The team is known for being friendly and extremely supportive.
 Meeting each client exactly where they are on their journey.

 Motivated by improving sustainability in business, AJ has played an active role in Produced in Kent’s No Food Wasted Forum.
 Which recently conceived and launched a ground-breaking food waste reduction app called Food Loop.

 “In the evenings a crisp glass of dry white wine.
-At the weekend, it’s a gin and tonic, or actually a French Martini but only if it’s made by WildBox… or hot chocolate…. mmmmm… oh Kombucha is rising quickly up the leader board too.
-Is that helpful?
+At the weekend, it’s a gin and tonic, or actually a French Martini but only if it’s made by WildBox with glitter… or Cocoba hot chocolate…. mmmmm… oh Kombucha is rising quickly up the leader board too.
+Is that helpful?”

 “My husband discovered an empty Mozzarella di Bufala Campana PDO packet in the car yesterday.
 I looked him square in the eyes and assured him I don’t have a problem.
-That’s totally normal behaviour, right?
+That’s totally normal behaviour, right?”

-Favourite Restaurant: This changes, and this month it’s the Windmill in Hollingbourne, Kent.
-Great food, great wine and a climbing frame for the kids.
-You know how to spoil a girl!
+“Great food, great wine and a climbing frame for the kids.
+You know how to spoil a girl!”